 Well-Being as Value Fulfillment is a pensive look at the fraught topic of helping our friends—a topic so quotidian that it would be at home on a flyer in the waiting room of a doctor’s office.
 Yet Tiberius expounds on the complexity that often leaves us mired in conflicts as we try to help—and fail.
 She explains with sensitivity and verbosity the importance of coming to understand what matters to ourselves and others, and being alert enough to respect the difference between the two.

-Well-Being as Value Fulfillment: How We Can Help Each Other to Live Well is available from Oxford University Press.
+Well-Being as Value Fulfillment: How We Can Help Each Other to Live Well is published by Oxford University Press.